Lillifee/raspiCam/README.md

 To automatically start the RaspiCam on startup, you can run the RaspiCam as a service.
 Check the [raspicam.service](https://github.com/Lillifee/raspiCam/blob/master/systemd/raspicam.service) in the systemd folder in the repository and adapt it to your needs.

-Copy the raspicam.service file to your raspberry and move the raspicam.service configuration file to the systemd:
+Copy the raspicam.service file to the systemd:
 ```
 sudo cp raspicam.service /etc/systemd/system
 ```